Dental day surgery under general anaesthetic

 If you have dental treatment under general anaesthetic but do not need to stay in hospital overnight, we see you in the dental day surgery unit.
 This is called day case treatment.

-Having a general anaesthetic means that you are asleep during surgery.
+Having a general anaesthetic means that you are asleep during surgery and do not feel any pain.

-This information helps you to prepare for your surgery and understand what happens afterwards.
+This information helps you to prepare for your dental surgery and understand what happens afterwards.

 You need someone to go with you to your appointment and stay with you until the next day.